DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies: Method

 Given the LLM hidden state $h_p$ for visual tokens at position $p$, our depth transformer autoregressively predicts D residual tokens ($r_{p1}$, $r_{p2}$, ..., $r_{pD}$).
 For $d > 1$, the input to the depth transformer at depth d, denoted as $I_{pd}$, is defined as the sum of the token embeddings of up to depth $d-1$

 where $r\in\mathcal{Y}$ for the pixel head and $r\in\mathcal{Z}$ for the semantic head.
 The initial input at depth 1 is given by $I_{p1} = h_p$.
 This formulation ensures that the depth transformer incrementally refines the predicted feature representation by leveraging previous estimations up to depth $d-1$.
-Consequently, the overall negative log-likelihood loss for the entire multimodal sequence of length $N$ is defined as
+Consequently, the overall negative log-likelihood loss for the entire multimodal sequence of length $N$ is defined, if a text token appears at position $i$, as